gabriellewald/education-project/README.md

 # Predicting Test Performance in California Public Schools

+**Problem Statement:**

 Research shows that high-poverty areas disproportionally educate children of color.
-A student’s race/ethnicity and social class are highly predictive of if they will attend a high-poverty or high-minority school.
+A student’s race/ethnicity and social class are highly predictive of whether they will attend a high-poverty or high-minority school.
 For instance, African American and Hispanic students—even if they are not poor—are much more likely than White or Asian students to be in high-poverty schools.
 There is a growing body of evidence that shows that increased investment in education leads to better outcomes and that the positive effects are even larger among low-income students.
 On the other hand, it costs more to educate low-income students and provide them with a robust education capable of overcoming their initial disadvantages.
-This investigation seeks to understand what other factors are associated with student performance by comparing the percentage of students in each school who pass standardized tests.
+There is a strong need to find more informed and granular causes that impact test achievement in schools.
+This investigation seeks to understand what other factors are associated with student performance and ultimately predict the proportion of students in each school who pass standardized tests.

 **Goals:**